Arty2/userstyles/README.md

 Click on “Install this style” to view the CSS code or install the respective styles automatically if you already have Stylus in your browser.

-- [airtable.com neat kanban](#airtablecom neat kanban) — Modifies the display of Airtable’s Kanban view to make better use of available space and simplyfy the cards UI.
+- [airtable.com neat kanban](#airtablecom neat kanban) — Modifies the display of Airtable’s Kanban view to make better use of available space and simplify the cards UI.

 ---

 ### airtable.com neat kanban

-Modifies the display of Airtable’s Kanban view to make better use of available space and simplyfy the cards UI.
+Modifies the display of Airtable’s Kanban view to make better use of available space and simplify the cards UI.
 It also applies thin scrollbars all over *airtable.com* (this block may be removed) and modifies a collaborator field with the title “Action of”, if it exists.

 [⏬ Install this style](https://raw.githubusercontent.com/Arty2/userstyles/master/airtable-com_neat-kanban.css)